rossta/webpackersurvival.guide/content/orientation/sprockets/choosing.md

 - My Rails app does not need much JavaScript
 - I am a backend developer with limited knowledge of JavaScript ecosystem
 - I am not ready to invest time to understand webpack and Webpacker
-- I just don't like it: too complicated / too confusing / so much different than what I'm used to
+- I just don't like it: too complicated / too confusing / much different than what I'm used to

 ## Why use both?